moethththth/checkoutpage_recommendation/README.md

 Apr 27
 Problems when trying to extract input element:
 Some eCom website uses ´checkout-app.js´ for checkout, the codes are hidden in the html file (e.g. new era website)

+Apr 28
+View page source is different from inspect:
+The site is using template so that input elements cannot be checked